Gravitinox/DQ7-Save-Editor-English-Translation/README.md

 # Dragon Quest VII (3DS) Save Editor - English Translation
-An English translation of turtle-insect's [Dragon Quest VII (3DS) Save Editor](https://github.com/turtle-insect/DQ7)
+An English translation of turtle-insect's [Dragon Quest VII (3DS) Save Editor](https://github.com/turtle-insect/DQ7).

+Everything except for items and some NPC names has been translated.

+**_Please don't request feature additions here, this is purely a translation project._**

 # Requirements
 * Windows OS